 There are four types of AWD systems that are used on Toyota AWD vehicles.
 Dynamic Torque-Control is used on sedans and smaller SUVs, while the stronger Dynamic Torque Vectoring AWD with Driveline Disconnect is more common on larger SUVs and trucks.
 Electronic On-Demand AWD and AWDe are used on Toyota hybrid vehicles.

-Each Toyota AWD system uses sensors and computers to sense current Wentzville road conditions and apply extra traction where it’s needed.
+Each Toyota AWD system uses sensors and computers to sense current O'Fallon road conditions and apply extra traction where it’s needed.
 How each system applies that traction is what sets them apart from one another.
 Read about each Toyota AWD system below:

 Dynamic Torque-Control AWD:

 - This AWD system uses electromagnetic coupling ahead of the rear differential to engage and disengage the AWD system.

 - When the sensors and the computer detect that a tire is slipping (or spinning), it gently applies the brakes to the slipping tire.

 - This equalizes the traction on all wheels and helps preserve the forward momentum of the vehicle.

 - This system does not adjust the power going to each wheel.

 - The driveshaft that powers the AWD is always turning on this system – even if the electromagnetic coupler is disengaged.

 - This can add some additional drag to the vehicle, but it only sacrifices 3 or 4 MPG.